Imports

 Keep in mind that literal paths can make your code more complex, and those imports can only be dynamically resolved, so use them sparingly.

-Import policy
+Import deduplication

 FatScript utilizes an "import once" strategy with an in-scope flag mechanism, automatically bypassing files that have already been imported.

 This behavior is not classified as a bug per se, but rather a consequence of design choices in FatScript's garbage collection (GC) system.
 The GC's optimizations exclude nodes directly derived from source code, allowing them to evade standard mark-and-sweep procedures.
-As a result, local imports within methods miss out on deduplication, causing their nodes to remain resident until the program's end:
+As a result, local imports within methods miss out on deduplication, causing their nodes to remain resident until the program's end.